ocdladefense/ciderworks/README.md

 4. Run <code>npm run build</code>.
 5. Optionally, preview the base website using <code>npm run watch</code>.

+## Sales - where to buy
+Mino shopper -
+Press then press
+- Affiliate link to a thrid-party sales site (direct to consumer)
+- thebierelibrary -

+Remove smaller header logo -

+Use same header color for footer menu links. no need for WCW heading in footer footer text ofr slow
+- retrieve additional font wieghts for the "standard" font from Google.

+- heading one: slow cider
+- heading two: made dry

+- merchandise links and photos
+- waldbusser = lover of trees
+- some percentage of proceeds go to land conservation
+- favicons
+- homepage - below the fold first thing needs to be centered and oliver will choose a secondary color this stripe.
+-

 ## Halt and Catch Fire (HCF)
 * Content: what is quince?  what are dessert apples?
 * How is this distinguished from other ciders?